Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

   ### Header

-  • The header is the same across all pages and view port sizes, it contains the navigation bar with the active page being highlighted in purple and font in gold so that  it is easier for the user to navigate.
+  • The header is the same across all pages and view port sizes, it contains the navigation bar with the active page being highlighted with a purple background and  gold font so that  it is easier for the user to navigate.
 On hover the page buttons turn purple and the font is gold as well.
 On smaller viewports the navigation bar displays vertically instead of horizontally.

   ### Logo